no7dw/mongo-design/README.md

 ### mongodb embeded document advisor

-the main idea of this project is base on the argument ***wheather I should use embedded documents design or not when we design our model***
+the main idea of this project is base on the argument ***whether I should use embedded documents design or not when we design our model***

 ### case study
 As we know , MongoDB support flexible schema.
 When compare to model design in SQL database ,   an e-commerce system  is different in NoSQL way,for example: